-Negative developments such as the loss of market share, the

-Consumption One of the components of Gross Domestic Product by the expenditure method.
-2.2.3a Cooling-off Initiative An element in the self-regulation process, initiated by the Hong Kong Federation of Insurers, to grant certain privileges to life insurance policyholders regarding the cancellation of arranged contracts within a permitted period.
-4.13.4 Cooling-off Period A time period which provides policyholders with the time to understand carefully all the information given in relation to a policy and a policyholder may serve a written notice to cancel the policy for a refund of the paid premium less any market value adjustment.
-4.13.3i Convertible Bonds A type of bond for which the investor may have a right to choose whether to receive the par value or the common stock of the issuer or of some other company.
-3.2.3 Corporate Bonds Medium or long-term debt obligations of private corporations.
-3.2.1e Cost of Insurance The charge made by an insurance company to cover the mortality, annuity payment and other benefits and is mainly based on the gender, age, smoking habit, the sum assured, class of risk of the life assured and the death benefit option, also known as mortality charges .
-4.2 Coupon Rate The interest rate the bond issuer promises to pay the investor.
-3.2.4 Custodian An authorized institution appointed by a mutual fund corporation, responsible for taking under its control all the property of the fund in trust for the holders in accordance with the provisions of the constitutive documents such as a Custodian Agreement.
-3.7.6b Date of Death An important point to be established with life insurance death claims, especially with term or decreasing term insurances where the validity or amount of the claim may be affected.
-4.6.6a Death Benefit The basic amount payable under the insurance in respect of the death of the life insured.
-This may be subject to additional factors, e.g. accidental death benefits etc. 4.6.6 Debt Securities see fixed income securities 3.2.1 Demand Curve It is a graph showing the quantity of a good that buyers are willing to buy on the x-axis at each price on the y-axis.
-2.2.1a Deposit Fund A notional interest bearing fund which invests in short-term money market instruments which provide stable income with minimal capital risk.
-4.8 Default (Credit) Risk The potential inability of a debt issuer to pay interest and repay the principal.
-2.1.2 Deferred Annuity An annuity which has the instalment payments begin at some specified time or specified age of the annuitant.
-3.8.2aii
+One of the components of Gross Domestic Product by the 2.2.3a Consumption expenditure method.

+Cooling-off Initiative An element in the self-regulation process, initiated by the 4.13.4 Hong Kong Federation of Insurers, to grant certain privileges to life insurance policyholders regarding the cancellation of arranged contracts within a permitted period.

+Cooling-off Period A time period which provides policyholders with the time 4.13.3i to understand carefully all the information given in relation to a policy and a policyholder may serve a written notice to cancel the policy for a refund of the paid premium less any market value adjustment.

+Convertible Bonds A type of bond for which the investor may have a right to 3.2.3 choose whether to receive the par value or the common stock of the issuer or of some other company.

+Corporate Bonds Medium or long-term debt obligations of private corporations.
+3.2.1e

+Cost of Insurance The charge made by an insurance company to cover the 4.2 mortality, annuity payment and other benefits and is mainly based on the gender, age, smoking habit, the sum assured, class of risk of the life assured and the death benefit option, also known as mortality charges.

+Coupon Rate The interest rate the bond issuer promises to pay the investor.
+3.2.4 - An authorized institution appointed by a mutual fund corporation, taking under its control all the property of the fund in trust for the rdance with the provisions of the constitutive documents such as a ement.
+3.7.6b see fixed income securities Debt Securities 3.2.1

+Date of Death 4.6.6a An important point to be established with life insurance death claims, especially with term or decreasing term insurances where the validity or amount of the claim may be affected.

+Death Benefit The basic amount payable under the insurance in respect of the 4.6.6 death of the life insured.
+This may be subject to additional factors, e.g. accidental death benefits etc.

+Demand Curve It is a graph showing the quantity of a good that buyers are 2.2.1a willing to buy on the x-axis at each price on the y-axis.

+Deposit Fund A notional interest bearing fund which invests in short-term 4.8 money market instruments which provide stable income with minimal capital risk.

+Default (Credit) Risk The potential inability of a debt issuer to pay interest and 2.1.2 repay the principal.

+Deferred Annuity An annuity which has the instalment payments begin at 3.8.2aii some specified time or specified age of the annuitant.

+Deflation It is negative inflation.
 2.2.3f

-Deflation

-It is negative inflation.